-In this section we will also ask you about the format and setting of your programme.
-We are interested to understand how your aims in terms of reaching people may be influencing the design approach you've taken to your programme.
+In this section we will also ask you about the format and setting of your project.
+We are interested to understand how your aims in terms of reaching people may be influencing the design approach you've taken to your project.
 Perhaps your aims will be causing you to consider more digital delivery, delivery in particular venues or your activity taking place over more or shorter sessions than usual, for example.
+If your activity is happening in specific venues, tell us how you have considered accessibility when selecting these venues.